hmrc/assets-frontend/assets/components/account-header/README.md

 {{ wip(128) }}

 The Account header is used in the [Personal tax account](https://www.tax.service.gov.uk/personal-account).
+It has been spesifically designed to provide users with access to the features of the Personal tax account.

 {{ example('account-header-example.html', true) }}